What is the most important thing in the world?

 Since our counselling service began in 1992 there has been a steady increase in the need for such a service in the community.

 Cambridge Lifeskills aims to offer counselling, support and encouragement so that children/young people can work through these issues.
+Developing skills for managing.

 At the end of the counselling process with your child and family, we will send a short evaluation form for you to complete.
 Your experience is valuable to us, we appreciate knowing your feedback so we can maintain a quality service.